dmunter/Portfolio_Website_v1/README.md

 and other details as explained above.

 Technologies used -
-Nodemailer
+Nodemailer,
-express
+express,
-EJS
+EJS,
-nodemon
+nodemon,
-AWS Alastic Beanstalk
+AWS Alastic Beanstalk,
 AWS code pipeline